ironwheel/mcp-servers/openai-dynamodb-server/README.md

   - "How many students are enrolled in chemistry?"
   - "List the first 10 names from the events table."

-The prompt is sent to OpenAI with augmented metadata to return a structured query object, which is then executed against local in-memory data.
+The prompt is sent to OpenAI with augmented metadata describing the schema so that a JSON structured query object is returned, which is then executed against local in-memory data.

 ## License